TELE-TWIN/clamav-faq/mirrors/MirrorsCoordination.md

 You are encouraged to put some bandwidth limit on your ClamAV mirror vhost.

-Many mirror sysadmins running [Apache HTTP Server](http//httpd.apache.org/) find the [Bandwidth Mod](http://bwmod.sourceforge.net/) useful for this purpose.
+Many mirror sysadmins running the [Apache HTTP Server](http//httpd.apache.org/) find the [Bandwidth Mod](http://bwmod.sourceforge.net/) useful for this purpose.

 Here is an example config that will do the following: